dobleduche/gritsync/README.md

 **Track the struggle.
 Sync the growth.
 Earn your future and proof of struggle.**

 GRIT Sync is your personal vault, logbook, and accountability tracker inside the **GRIT Ecosystem**.
-Built for those doing the work with no spotlight, no VC, no shortcuts—just raw effort, real progress, and proof of struggle.
+Built for those doing the work with no spotlight, no VC, no shortcuts just raw effort, real progress, and proof of struggle.

----

 ## 🚀 What Is GRIT Sync?